RackHD/docs/docs/contributing.rst

 -------------------------------------------------

 The https://github.com/emccode/RackHD repository acts as a single source location to help you get or build all the pieces to learn about, take advantage of, and contribute to RackHD.
 A thorough understanding of the repositories is essential for contributing to the project.

-The repositories are described at http://rackhd.readthedocs.org/en/latest/repositories.html.
+The repositories are described in our documentation at http://rackhd.readthedocs.org/en/latest/repositories.html.